 For the minority of patients who present with resectable disease, surgery is the treatment of choice.
-Depending on the location of the tumor the operative procedures may involve cephalic pancreatoduodenectomy, referred to as a "Whipple procedure", distal pancreatectomy or total pancreatectomy.
-Pancreatic enzyme deficiency and diabetes are frequent complications of these procedures.
+Depending on the location of the tumor the operative procedures may involve cephalic pancreateduodenectomy, referred to as a "Whipple procedure", distal pancreatectomy or total pancreatectomy.
+Pancreatic enzyme deficiency and diabetes are frequent complications of both the disease and these surgical procedures.
 Up to 70% of patients with pancreatic cancer present with biliary obstruction that can be relieved by percutaneous or endoscopic stent placement.
 However, even if the tumor is fully resected, the outcome in patients with pancreatic cancer has been disappointing (Hidalgo 2010, Seufferlein 2012).
 Post-operative administration of chemotherapy improved progression-free and overall survival in three large randomized clinical trials (Hidalgo 2010), but median post-surgical survival in patients treated in all three trials was similar, only 20-22 months.
+Pre-operative (neo-adjuvant) chemotherapy is of increasing interest, with the goal of improved successful resections and long-term outcomes.